defold/defold/editor/src/clj/dynamo/defnode.md

 input, and ask the source node to produce the output.
 If it's an `:array` input, we follow all arcs.
-Then, if a `:substitute` function is specified and the value (or _any_ value in the case of `:array`) is an error, the `:substitute` function gets a chance to repair the result (see `internal.node/node-input-value-function-form`).
+Then, if a `:substitute` function is specified and the value (or _any_ value in the case of `:array`) is an error, the `:substitute` function gets a chance to repair the result (see `internal.node/node-input-value-function-form`). *** But actually, this substitution is still TODO  ***

 For a property, we mentioned that a corresponding output was created automatically.
-The production function for this output is essentially either what was supplied as a `(value ...)` clause.
-If no such clause was given, a special case in the behavior of output's will be invoked.
+The production function for this output is essentially what was supplied as a `(value ...)` clause.
+If no such clause was given, a special case in the generation of output behavior will kick in.
 This turns into a `get-property` on the node instance, which in the case of `NodeImpl` is just a map lookup on the instance itself.

 For outputs, both automatically generated from properties and explicitly provided, there is a whole lot going on (see